Marx Beats Kirkmeyer by 2,500 Votes: How the Closest Race on the Ballot Ended, and What Douglas County Decided Locally

 Then there is the governor's race, which is doing the opposite of settling.

 That uncertainty is the most important thing on the ballot for anyone trying to read where this county is headed.
 We wrote after the Democratic results that both primaries seemed to be nudging Douglas County back toward the center, with Democrats picking the more progressive Phil Weiser and Republicans looking ready to hand it to the more electable Kirkmeyer.
-Half of that is now in doubt.
-If Marx climbs ahead as the last ballots land, the top of the Republican ticket flips from the establishment lane to the hard right, and paired with Lauren Boebert, who cruised through her uncontested District 4 primary and is locked in as the county's congressional nominee, you have precisely the kind of ticket that can wake up the other side in a suburb that no longer votes red on autopilot.
-If Kirkmeyer holds, the more familiar, lower-drama version of Douglas County politics stays intact.
+Half of that has now fully inverted.
+With Marx as the nominee, the top of the Republican ticket tilts from the establishment lane to the hard right, and paired with Lauren Boebert, who cruised through her uncontested District 4 primary and is locked in as the county's congressional nominee, that is precisely the kind of ticket that can wake up the other side in a suburb that no longer votes red on autopilot.
+The more familiar, lower-drama version of Douglas County politics came up about 2,500 votes short.
+November is now Marx versus Phil Weiser, hard right versus progressive, with no center lane on the ballot, and this county's swing voters suddenly have the most interesting decision in Colorado.

-In other words, the single closest race on the entire ballot may turn out to be the one that decides how competitive Douglas County actually is this November.
-We are watching the count, and any recount, closely.
+In other words, the single closest race on the entire ballot just decided how competitive Douglas County will be this November.
+We will have a full analysis of what the Marx-Weiser matchup means for this county's political trajectory shortly.

-A note on the numbers: results were still being counted and cured as of Wednesday and stay unofficial until certified.
+A note on the numbers: the AP called the race July 9; totals remain unofficial until the Secretary of State certifies them.
 You can track every race, and the governor's margin as it moves, on our live results page, and catch up on the Democratic side in our primary night rundown.

 Sources